wrappid/guide-module/README.md

 Make sure to not write `-module` following your <module-name>
 <br />
-Wrappid modules are hot swappable, you can `include` and `exclude` a module while `wrappid-[app|service]` is running.
+Wrappid modules are hot swappable, you can `include` and `exclude` a module while `wrappid-app` is running.

-### 2.3 Where to Code?
-For frontend, we write code in ./app/components

-For backend, we write code in ./service/components

-#### 2.3.1 Frontend
-We will now see how to write code for frontend in the module you have created.

-For example the file you created is: ./app/components/portfolioPage.js